-The full Academy Programme selects players aged 16-19 and our focus is to develop players across all components of performance - technical/tactical, physical, mental and lifestyle.
+The Academy process starts with our DPP programme for players aged 13-16 and the full Academy Programme selects players aged 16-19 with a focus on developing players across all components of performance - technical/tactical, physical, mental and lifestyle.

-One of the key features of our programme is a development-led, competition-supported playing programme which enables us to refer individual development back to and within the context of the game.
+One of the key features is a development-led, competition-supported playing programme which enables us to refer individual development back to and within the context of the game.

 This allows us the opportunity to assess our potential first-team players in a controlled, meaningful, competitive environment.

-Every player is provided with individual personal development plans (PDPs) that address all areas of development.
+Every player is provided with individual personal development plans that address all areas of development.

 While every young player aims to be a professional, it is vital that they continue some form of education.